Edelweiss Pirates: Post-World War II

 Groups identifying themselves as Edelweißpiraten conducted many violent attacks against Soviet Russian and Polish displaced persons.
 Author Peter Schult witnessed such an attack against a Polish black marketeer.
 There were also attacks against German women who were known to have been friends or been intimate with British soldiers.

-In a trial held by a military court at Uelzen in April 1946, a juvenile named as "Heinz D." was initially sentenced to death, for his "...very active part in carrying out the nefarious schemes of the E. Piraten.
+In a trial held by a military court at Uelzen in April 1946, a juvenile named as "Heinz D." was initially sentenced to death, for his "very active part in carrying out the nefarious schemes of the Piraten.
 An organization such as this might well threaten the peace of Europe."
 The sentence was commuted the following month to a prison term.
+In Western Germany, Piraten continued to be considered criminals–and former members were not exonorated of resistance-related crimes, which impacted their criminal records–until the 2000s.
+At that time, former Pirate Gertrud "Mucki" Koch said, "We were from the working classes, that is the main reason why we have only now been recognised.
+After the war there were no judges in Germany so the old Nazi judges were used and they upheld the criminalisation of what we did and who we were."

 In the Soviet Zone, young people suspected of being Edelweißpiraten were sentenced to a virtually obligatory 25 years in prison.

 Controversy surrounded the claims that the group were Widerstandskämpfer (resistance fighters) after one member, Fritz Theilen, published his memoirs in 1984, leading to several legal battles that Theilen won.
-In April 2011, Cologne's mayor, Jürgen Roters, presented Theilen and four other survivors, including Gertrud Koch, the Order of Merit of the Federal Republic of Germany.
+Yad Vashem in Israel recognised the Piraten as "righteous gentiles" in 1988.
+In April 2011, Cologne's mayor, Jürgen Roters, presented Theilen, Koch, and three other survivors with the Order of Merit of the Federal Republic of Germany.